evansbenj/2024_BIO722/2_Lecture_2_reference_genomes_and_read_mapping.md

 `ls /1/scratch/ben/rhesus_chromosomes/`

 Ben will assign you a chromosome to work with.
-Please make a symbolic link to this chromosome reference sequence in a new directory that you make like this:
+From the `/2/scratch/YOUR_USERNAME/` directory, please make a symbolic link to this chromosome reference sequence in a new directory that you make like this:

-`mkdir ~/my_monkey_chromosome`
+`mkdir my_monkey_chromosome`

-and then change to that directory and make a symbolic link to the chromosome file like this:

-`ln -s /1/scratch/ben/rhesus_chromosomes/chrZZZ.fa`
+`ln -s /1/scratch/ben/rhesus_chromosomes/chr`ZZZ`.fa my_monkey_chromosome/`

 Here and henceforth, you will need to change the `chrZZZ.fa` part to match whatever chromosome Ben assigned to you.
 For example, if you are working on chromosome 9, you should type this:

-`ln -s /1/scratch/ben/rhesus_chromosomes/chr9.fa`
+`ln -s /1/scratch/ben/rhesus_chromosomes/chr9.fa my_monkey_chromosome/`

 Before we map our data to this reference genome, we need to generate some files that will be used in the mapping process.
 This can be done in three steps:

-1. `bwa index -a bwtsw ~/my_monkey_chromosome/chrXXX.fa`
+1. Make an index file.

-  The `/apps/bwa/0.7.12/bwa` command tells the computer to execute the bwa program.
-The `index` command tells `bwa` to generate index files from the rhesus genome file that is indicated by the `~/my_monkey_chromosome/chrXXX.fa`.
+    The `bwa` command tells the computer to execute the bwa program.
+The `index` command tells `bwa` to generate index files from the rhesus genome file that is indicated by the `my_monkey_chromosome/chrXXX.fa`.
 The `-a bwtsw` flag specifies the indexing algorithm for `bwa` to use.

-  (But delete the two XXs - I added them in to prevent people from just copying and pasting things)

   This step will take a few minutes.

+  `screen -S make_an_index_file`

+  then type this:

+  `bwa index -a bwtsw my_monkey_chromosome/chrZZZ.fa`

+  Then exit the screen by typing `ctrl-a` then `ctrl-d`

+  You can list the screens you have like this:

+  `screen -ls`

+  and you can return to the screen you started like this:

+  `screen -r make_an_index_file`

+  when it is done, you can exit and then kill the screen like this:

+  `ctrl-a` then `ctrl-d` and then

+  screen -X -S make_an_index_file kill

 2. We now need to to generate another file using `samtools`.
 Please type this:

-  `samtools faidx ~/my_monkey_chromosome/chrXXX.fa`
+  `samtools faidx ~/my_monkey_chromosome/chrZZZ.fa`

   Here, the `samtools` command tells the computer to execute the `samtools` program.
-The `faidx` option tells samtools to generate a file called `chrXXX.fai` in which each line has information for one the contigs within the reference genome, including the contig name, size, location and other information.
+The `faidx` option tells samtools to generate a file called `chrZZZ.fai` in which each line has information for one the contigs within the reference genome, including the contig name, size, location and other information.
 Our reference genome has a contig for each chromosome.

 3. The third thing we need to do is to generate a `.dict` file with a program called [`picard`](http://broadinstitute.github.io/picard/).
-To do this, first enter the `my_monkey_chromosome` directory like this:

-`cd ~/my_monkey_chromosome`

-Once you are in, please type this command:
+To do this, please type this command:

-  `java -jar /usr/local/picard-tools-1.131/picard.jar CreateSequenceDictionary REFERENCE=chrXXX.fa OUTPUT=chrXXX.dict`
+  `java -jar /usr/local/picard-tools-1.131/picard.jar CreateSequenceDictionary REFERENCE=my_monkey_chromosome/chrZZZ.fa OUTPUT=chrZZZ.dict`

   As before, you will need to change the `chrXXX` in this command to match the chromosome you are working with.
-This should generate a file called `~/my_monkey_chromosome/chrXXX.dict`
+This should generate a file called `my_monkey_chromosome/chrXXX.dict`

 ## Mapping the data to the reference genome